wardanabeta-code/menantikan/.qoder/quests/live-preview-adjustment.md

 3. **Styling Inconsistencies:** Different approaches to applying template configurations and custom themes
 4. **Section Visibility Handling:** Different mechanisms for showing/hiding sections

+### Template Preview Context

+It's important to note that there are actually three preview contexts in the application:

+1. **Editor Live Preview:** The mobile preview panel within the invitation editor
+2. **Template Preview:** The preview shown when browsing templates in the gallery
+3. **Full-Screen Preview:** The recipient view when viewing an invitation

+All three previews should be consistent with each other to provide a seamless user experience.

 ## Architecture

 The current architecture has two separate preview implementations: